 This course is for enterprise architects, developers, system administrators and anyone who wants to understand and use a high-throughput distributed messaging system.
 If you have more specific requirements (e.g. only system administration side), this course can be tailored to better suit your needs.

-This instructor-led, live training in Wisconsin (online or onsite) is aimed at sysadmins who wish to set up, deploy, manage and optimize an enterprise-grade Kafka cluster.
+This instructor-led, live training in Wisconsin (online or onsite) is aimed at beginner-level / intermediate-level / advanced-level system administrators and operations engineers who wish to use Apache Kafka to deploy, secure, monitor, and troubleshoot Kafka clusters.

 This instructor-led, live training in Wisconsin (online or onsite) is aimed at data engineers, data scientists, and programmers who wish to use Apache Kafka features in data streaming with Python.